 Sri Chinmoy Explains Meditation For Beginners

-In this excerpt from an interview with Kevin McCabe of Westchester Newsline in the early 1980's, Sri Chinmoy explains the value of silencing the mind, getting started with meditation and how to bring light to the mind from the spiritual heart.
+In this excerpt from an interview with Kevin McCabe of Westchester Newsline in the 1980's, Sri Chinmoy explains the value of silencing the mind, getting started with meditation and how to bring light to the mind from the spiritual heart.

 Sri Chinmoy Talks About Various Aspects Of Meditation

 In this video clip we hear Sri Chinmoy speaking about the value of meditation, at what time of the day it is best to meditate, if a teacher is absolutely necessary, how to increase our capacities through meditation, and other topics.

 This video is an excerpt from the 1980's television programme Psychic Channels which was co-hosted by Joel Martin and George Anderson.